Silverneo/Silverneo.github.io/_posts/2014-08-25-github-educational-discounts.md

 ---
 {% include JB/setup %}

-I recently received two-year micro plan from GitHub for free!
+I recently received a two-year micro plan from GitHub for free!
 I am here to share how I get the discount and spread the news to you.

 I started to use GitHub this summer and I found it is really a good place to learn and practice.
 This semester I joined a course called Web Application Design which has a small design project.
 I would like to host the project on GitHub so that I can develop the project in a more productive way.